Crate Architecture

 core owns shared identifiers, data types, constants, error types, and the full model pipeline from world objects through observations, engine-neutral estimates, policy, and action.
 Derives, trivial constructors, and simple validation are allowed.
 Cross-crate behavioral interfaces belong in traits.

 traits owns the cross-crate behavioral interfaces, grouped below by purpose.
 The layering subset is forward-looking.
-The shared shape is part of the stable design, but in-tree coverage is still contract-oriented rather than a mature production layering stack.
+The shared shape is part of the stable design.
+In-tree coverage is contract-oriented rather than a mature production layering stack.

 | Category | Traits |